NetZero Coffee and the Traceability Seal

 • Access to buyers and contracts that require positive environmental metrics.

-The label has become a commercial differentiation tool and a means to strengthen the competitiveness of Brazilian coffee abroad.
+The label has become a tool for commercial differentiation and a means to strengthen the competitiveness of Brazilian coffee abroad.

-What the label represents for cooperatives, exporters, and traders
+What the label represents for cooperatives, exporters, and trading companies

-The certification delivers credibility for international buyers and reinforces the responsible origin of the coffee.
+The certification delivers credibility to international buyers and reinforces the responsible origin of the coffee.
 Exporters and cooperatives gain:

-• Safety and trust when negotiating with high-standard markets.
+• Security and trust when negotiating with high-standard markets.

 • Ease in meeting international sustainability requirements.

-The label helps open doors in higher-value niches, where environmental verification is a decisive factor.
+The label helps open doors in higher-value niches, where environmental proof is a decisive factor.

 How the certification process works